ssdollxx/tuya-zigbee-switch/docs/updating.md

 (resetting erases the configuration from flash memory so it can prevent issues)
 3. Perform the OTA update\*
 4. Update the quirks / converters and restart ZHA / Z2M
-5. Interview the device(s)
+5. Interview the device(s) - option missing from ZHA
-(updates the manufacturer and model names)
+(updates the manufacturer and model names - not mandatory, as backwards compatibility is kept)
 6. Reconfigure the devices(s)
 (updates reporting and endpoints, keeps binds and user settings)